Mark Schlissel: Go Blue Guarantee

 In 2017, Schlissel announced an updated financial aid policy, in which any Michigan student from a family that makes less than $65,000 could attend University of Michigan in Ann Arbor for four years for free.
 The income cutoff was designed to include all Michigan families below the state median income, to expand access to the education for students who are traditionally under-represented on the Ann Arbor campus.
 The expanded financial aid program was supported by the $5.2 billion Victors For Michigan fundraising drive begun shortly before Schlissel's inauguration.
 Although the Victors for Michigan Campaign was expected to raise $4 billion, the campaign successfully raised over $5 billion, including $1.22 billion to expand access and enrich the educational experience for all students.

 Two years after starting the Go Blue Guarantee, the University of Michigan saw a 10% increase in applications from Michigan students whose families earn less than $75,000, despite decreasing numbers of Michigan high school graduates since the Go Blue Guarantee took effect.
 In 2019, two years after the Go Blue Guarantee took effect, approximately 20% of in-state students paid no tuition under the Go Blue Guarantee.
 Accelerated by the Go Blue Guarantee, the share of the student body who represented the first in their family to go to college increased from 8.7% in Schlissel's first year to 15.3% after the Go Blue Guarantee.
 In 2021, Schlissel extended the Go Blue Guarantee to students studying at UM Flint and UM Dearborn.

 The Go Blue Guarantee is viewed as one of the most successful attempts to increase college access in the country, primarily by advertising college affordability to low- or middle-income families.
 Since Schlissel piloted the Go Blue Guarantee at the University of Michigan, the program's success has been replicated at many public flagship universities including the University of Virginia and the University of Texas.

 Schlissel was recognized by the Jesse Jackson's Rainbow PUSH Automotive Project with the Let Freedom Ring award, in recognition of his contributions to diversity at University of Michigan through the Go Blue Guarantee.
-Additionally he was named Michigiganian of the Year by the Detroit News in recognition of his efforts to promote access to education for Michigan students from diverse backgrounds.
+Additionally he was named Michiganian of the Year by the Detroit News in recognition of his efforts to promote access to education for Michigan students from diverse backgrounds.